vivian-ng/Hardware/MRR_ESP_3DP/README.md

 This is a bare-minimum 3D printer control board based on the ESP32 microcontroller, which comes with built-in WiFi and BlueTooth.

 ** Work in progress!
-Do not attempt production using this schematic! **</br>
+Do not attempt production using this schematic! **<br>
 ** Current version: v0.6 **

 Features:
 - Able to use up to 4 stepper drivers: X, Y, Z, and E0
 - 12V or 24V input power supply
 - Separate power supply for the heat bed
-- X, Y, and Z min endstops
+- X, Y, and Z min endstops (v0.6 and earlier: no filters; v0.7 onwards will add a capacitor as a filter; please use endstops, such as the ones designed by Makerbot, that has their own debouncing circuits)
 - Allows the use of a Z-axis probe, such as an inductive sensor, running on the input supply voltage (12V or 24V)
 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32
 - A jumper for selecting Vout (either 3.3V or 5V)